brainandforce/CliffordNumbers.jl/README.md

 This package exports `AbstractCliffordNumber{Q,T}` and its subtypes, which describe the behavior of multivectors with quadratic form `Q` and scalar type `T<:Union{Real,Complex}`.
-This is a subtype of `Number`, and therefore acts as a scalar.
+This is a subtype of `Number`, and therefore acts as a scalar for the purpose of broadcasting.

+To index an `AbstractCliffordNumber`, we provide the `BitIndex{Q}` type, which allows for arbitrary components to be indexed, and the `BitIndices{Q,C<:AbstractCliffordNumber{Q}}` type, which provides all valid indices of instances of `C` that are not constrained to be zero.
+Indexing with ordinary integers is disallowed, but `Tuple(::AbstractCliffordNumber)` obtains the backing `Tuple`.

 `AbstractCliffordNumber{Q,T}` includes the following concrete subtypes:
   * `CliffordNumber{Q,T,L}`, which represents the coefficients associated with all basis blades.